Victor Caratini Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in MLB.
+- The Braves pitching staff is fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.81).
+- The Braves have the seventh-ranked team ERA among all MLB pitching staffs (3.85).

-- Braves pitchers combine to allow 103 home runs (1.1 per game), the third-fewest in the league.
+- Braves pitchers combine to allow 109 home runs (1.1 per game), the third-fewest in baseball.

-- In his last appearance on Tuesday, the right-hander threw 2 2/3 innings against the Arizona Diamondbacks, giving up five earned runs while surrendering seven hits.
+- In his last appearance on Sunday against the Milwaukee Brewers, the righty tossed six innings, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.